Tenants and management

 • Deleting displays when the tenant has been confirmed by an organization administrator (OrgAdmin) to be permanently deleted.

-• The three dots open a drop-down menu that allows you to Update allocations of the tenant in that row, or delete the tenant.
+• The three dots open a drop-down menu that allows you to update allocations of the tenant in that row, or delete the tenant.

 Tenant management using the CLI

-Example snapi tenant help
+Example snapi tenant list command

-$ snapi tenant --help
+$ snapi tenant list

 Tenant information using the CLI